 I started to create digital art back in 1983 when I was offered a NEA (national endowment of the arts) grant at NYU, Tish School of the Arts, to experiment and explore on a computer.
 It was a teletext system that filled a small room, was worth a million buck, and had 8 colors.
-I was one of the artists invited (along with Keith Haring) through my school, Pratt Institute, Brooklyn, to push the system past the scientists and technicians who invented it.
+I was one of the artists invited (along with Keith Haring).

-In 1995 I went digital, raised money and bought my first Mac.
-Soon afterwards I was hired as the lead artist, assistant art director on a video game.
-I’ve been working and playing on Photoshop every day since, even teach it in college.
+In 1995 I went digital and soon afterwards was hired as the lead artist, assistant art director on a video game.
+I’ve been working and playing on Photoshop every day since and teach it in college.